-Today the lovely Maggy is visiting from Life and The Zoo, with a great activity to introduce the idea of aerodynamics and trajectory to your children.
+Today the lovely Maggy is visiting from Red Ted Art, with a great activity to introduce the idea of aerodynamics and trajectory to your children.

-How wonderful to be visiting from Life At The Zoo today!
+How wonderful to be visiting from Red Ted Art today!
 It is no secret, that I LOVE Science Sparks and all that these wonderful ladies have to offer us.
 I loved science at school (they were my best subjects) and yet as an adult and mother, I do very little of it (instead I do LOTS of kids crafts.
 I guess you can’t have everything)!
 I think one my main “problems” is making science easy for young children.
 Which is why Science Sparks is such an inspiration and always at the back of my mind!

 I would love to share a simple but fun craft and activity, that we did a couple of weeks ago in order of the Olympics, but that has two (if not more?!) great science-y elements to it!
 Our shooter game: